aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

       --provider vsphere > eksa-w01-cluster.yaml
    ```

-   Refer to the management config described earlier for the required and optional settings.
+   Refer to the initial config described earlier for the required and optional settings.
    The main differences are that you must have a new cluster name and cannot use the same vSphere resources.